-- Be a high school junior or senior; - 2.
+- 1. Be a high school junior or senior; - 2.
 Have a weighted GPA of 3.0 on high school courses or have the recommendation of the high school principal or designee; and - 3.
-Meet the prerequisites for the career pathway.
+Have received career pathway information outlining program requirements for completion of the certificate or diploma.